khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 Please familiarise yourself with the module description by week 2.

-Work on a brief introduction for next week.
-Here is mine:
+Write a brief introduction for next week.
+Here is mine to give you an example:

 Hello!
 My name is Krisztián Hofstädter, aka tEdör.
 I am a creative technologist working as a researcher, lecturer, freelancer and artist.
-My main interests are brain-computer music interfacing linked to meditation, electronic dance music, the link between art and science and animal rights.
-Most of my work can be found on my personal website [https://khofstadter.com/](https://khofstadter.com/) - which I redesign frequently.
+My primariry interests are brain-computer music interfacing linked to meditation, electronic dance music, the link between art and science and animal rights.
+You can find most of my work on my personal website [https://khofstadter.com/](https://khofstadter.com/).

+We will improve these throughout the module.

 <br>